djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 ```

-Let’s add one file named **Button.stories.ts** for our Button component and paste the following code.
+Let's add one file named **Button.stories.ts** for our Button component and paste the following code.

 ```ts